About the Photographer

 ~ The photography business has changed dramatically in the last 15 years and I have happily welcomed these changes.
 I own two Canon Digital SLR Cameras which allow me the ease of taking dozens of photos in a single photo session ~ a big change from the days when I would shoot one roll of film consisting of only 12 frames.

-~ I have also found that making "Alternative Photographic Prints," using an historic 19th century process, is the perfect way to honor the past, and embrace this "future" of photography at the same time.
-After creating a large format "digital negative," I hand coat 100% cotton rag paper with a platinum & palladium solution.
-I then use sunlight to expose the image as a contact print.
+~ I have also found that making "Legacy Handmade Prints," using a historic 19th century process, is the perfect way to honor the past, and embrace this "future" of photography at the same time.
+After creating a large format digital negative, I hand coat 100% cotton rag paper with various light sensitive solutions.
+I then use sunlight or a UV Box to expose the image as a contact print.

 ~ Over the years, I have continued to create “vintage style” sepia tone images as well as many "contemporary" color photographs.
 The magic of PhotoShop and Lightroom have allowed me to expand on traditional photographic methods, but I still consider my “roots” in the profession to be an extremely important part of who I am as a photographer.